Giakou/sht/README.md

 # Introduction
-Python wrapper library of Adafruit_PureIO.smbus for Sensirion SHT85 sensors connected to I2c pins of a Raspberrry Pi.
+Python wrapper library of Adafruit_PureIO.smbus for Sensirion SHT85 sensors connected to I2C pins of a Raspberry Pi.
 This library is object-oriented, which allows controlling of multiple SHT85 sensors.
 Since the hexadecimal address of the SHT85 sensors cannot be changed, multiple I2C buses need to be configured to control multiple SHT85 sensors with the same Raspberry Pi.